xcomfan/xcomfan.github.io/python/exception_handling.md

 ## User Defined Exceptions

 Exceptions are just object and being objects there are a number of benefits.
 Exception objects can be organized into catagories, have state information and behavior and they support inheritance.
-With inheritance to can `except` a certain exception type and match any subclass which can be convenient.
+With inheritance you can `except` a certain exception type and match any subclass which can be convenient.

 ***Note*** To print a custom message overload the `__str__` and `__repr__` methods.